Support Page Content

 To provide an opportunity for open dialogue about how budget reductions may affect the University, and to address any other concerns or questions, all staff members are invited to attend one of two open forums.

-Staff Open Forum 1
+Lecturer Open Forum (in-person)

 - Beetle & Elderberry Rooms, Riverview Hall

-Staff Open Forum 2
+All Faculty & Staff Open Forum (virtual)

-- Zoom: RSVP for link and to request accommodations
+- Zoom: RSVP for link and to request accommodations.\

 Previous Open Forums